 Let’s take a look at our top five cast iron teapots.

-Iwachu Japanese Iron Teapot/Tetsubin, Gold and Black Maple
+Iwachu Japanese Iron Teapot/Tetsubin, Hobnail and Black

 The Iwachu is the best of the lot and it comes at a premium price.
 It is more sturdy though and you can see it’s quality immediately – even on the photos on this page.

-Japanese Tetsubin Cast Iron 40 oz Black Hobnail Teapot
+Happy Sales Japanese Tetsubin Cast Iron 40 oz Black Hobnail Teapot

 Primula Pci7440 Black Cast Iron Teapot 40 Oz With Stainless Infuser